"White Supremacy and the Multicultural Imagination in Ray Bradbury's Afrofuturist Stories of Mars"

 An act of recovery, this article reassesses “Way in the Middle of the Air” (1950) and “The Other Foot” (1951), paired short stories exploring mid-twentieth-century racism through the conceit of an African American exodus to Mars.
 Though Bradbury was not an Afrofuturist, both stories are shown to use Afrofuturist themes and concerns when exploring white anxieties about white supremacy.
 Tracing the publication history of each story, both are read through Michael Vannoy Adams’s concept of the multicultural imagination, a means by which prejudice is met and dispelled in the psyche.
 “Way in the Middle of the Air” unmasks the fragility of white supremacy as an ideology, while “The Other Foot” stands as an exercise for white readers (and its white author) to walk a mile in the feet of blacks who had suffered the violence of racism.
 Bradbury emerges as a white enemy of white supremacy and early ally to Afrofuturism.

-Forthcoming in the Journal of Modern Literature (Indiana University Press, 2021)
+Published in Journal of Modern Literature (Indiana University Press, 2021)

 "A Psychology of Greed in Charlie and the Chocolate Factory"